Miss Universe 1973

 Miss Universe 1973 was the 22nd Miss Universe pageant, held at the Odeon of Herodes Atticus in Athens, Greece, on 21 July 1973.
 This was the first Miss Universe event to be held in Europe.

 At the conclusion of the event, Kerry Anne Wells of Australia crowned Margarita Moran of the Philippines as Miss Universe 1973.
-It is the second victory of the Philippines in the pageant's history.
+It is the second victory for the Philippines in the pageant's history.

 Contestants from sixty-one countries and territories participated in this year's pageant.
 The pageant was hosted by Bob Barker in his seventh consecutive year, while Helen O'Connell provided commentary and analysis throughout the event.

 Background

 Location and date

 In February 1973, Puerto Rican government officials announced that they would be ending the $1 million contract to bring Miss Universe and Miss USA to the island until 1976.
 Officials said the agreement was illegal, and Miss Universe President Harold Glasser said it was only a technical-legal nature.
 According to Glasser, the real reason the agreement was terminated was because "pageants are victims of political infighting" and pageant sponsors have remained neutral in the debate over Puerto Rico's political status.
 The pro-statehood administration of Gov. Luis A. Ferre signed the contract to sponsor the pageants, but an anti-statehood administration led by Gov. Rafael Hernandez Colon took office on January 2.
 Although the search for a venue for Miss Universe is still ongoing, the pageant will still push through on July 21, according to Glasser.

 On February 22, Miss Universe Inc. filed a $20 million USD damage suit against the government of Puerto Rico for canceling its contract to sponsor the competition for five years.

 On May 10, the Miss Universe Inc. announced that the 22nd edition would be held in Athens from July 11 to July 21.
 According to Glasser and Chrysanthos Demetriadis, president of the Greek National Tourist Organization, the competition will be broadcast in more than 30 countries.